Where we get your data

 - Employment information including proof of your identity and bank details (if you are a member of student staff)

-- Information about your dispute with your institution (if you use the Voice service; includes academic misconduct, impaired performance, etc.)
+- Information about your dispute with your institution (if you use the LSU Advice service; includes academic misconduct, impaired performance, etc.)

 How we use your data